Sun Country Highway

 E11

-Display shows E11; charger may show incorrect current limit or refuse to start charging.
+The display shows E11; the charger may show an incorrect current limit or refuse to start charging.

 Pilot Duty Cycle / Current Limit Encoding Error